 Wildlife, bird shooting

-Zoom lens users would not have too many problems if you pick up the standard zoom lens.
-For prime lens users, if you are going to buy your first prime lens, then it is good for you to look for the 35 mm and 50 mm.
-They are the major focal length that are being used as the primary lens by many photographers.
+Zoom lens users will not have too many problems if you pick up the standard zoom lens.
+If your first lens is a prime lens, it is good to look for the 35 mm and 50 mm.
+They are the more common focal length used as the primary and only lens by many photographers.
 Try these prime lenses yourself to find out which focal length suit you better.

 6. Crop Factor

-Note that, you have to factor in the crop factor to the lens if your camera is not a full frame camera.
-You may read my 5 Factors Affected By Image Sensor Size for more details about the crop factor for different sensor size camera and how the crop factor affects the lens’ parameters.
-For example, a 35 mm full frame lens will become 52.5 mm on an APS-C camera and 70 mm on a Micro 4/3 camera.
+Note that you have to factor in the crop factor to the lens if your camera is not a full-frame camera.
+You may read my 5 Factors Affected By Image Sensor Size for more details about the crop factor for different sensor size cameras and how the crop factor affects the lens parameters.
+For example, a 35 mm full-frame lens will become 52.5 mm on an APS-C camera and 70 mm on a Micro 4/3 camera.

 7. Image Stabilizer

-There are two kinds of image stabilizer: In-body image stabilizer and in-lens image stabilizer.
+There are two kinds of image stabilizers: An in-body image stabilizer and an in-lens image stabilizer.
 In this section, we are talking about the in-lens image stabilizer.

-Image stabilizer is very useful for low light shooting because it allows you to shoot at 3 – 4 stops slower shutter speed so that you get more light for your shots without raising the ISO.
-However, the lens that comes with image stabilizer is more expensive as well.
+The image stabilizer is very useful for low light shooting because it allows you to shoot at 3 – 4 stops slower shutter speed to get more light for your shots without raising the ISO.
+However, the lens that comes with the image stabilizer is more expensive as well.

 Different lens manufacturers use different terms for their image stabilization, and they usually state this term on their lenses.
-I listed out an in-lens stabilization summary table for the terms that are used by different manufacturers.
+I listed out an in-lens stabilization summary table for the terms that other manufacturers use.

 |Manufacturer Name||I.S.
 Term||I.S.
 Full Name|